updownpress/markdown-lint/rules/032-blanks-around-lists.md

+---
-## MD032 - Lists should be surrounded by blank lines
+title: MD032 - Lists should be surrounded by blank lines

-Tags: bullet, ul, ol, blank_lines
+tags:  [bullet, ul, ol, blank_lines]

-Aliases: blanks-around-lists
+alias: blanks-around-lists
+---

 This rule is triggered when lists (of any kind) are either not preceded or not followed by a blank line: